-Note: This topic applies only to the Features and Options Product Configurator.
+This topic applies only to the Features and Options Product Configurator.
+This topic describes how to design a planning item layout.

 On paper or a spreadsheet, design the layout of the planning item you wish to create.
 The layout should include the following: